Mquinton28/ecommerce_project/README.md

 Project Description/Outline:

-    Our project is to uncover trends in ecommerce across the United States, specifically by state.
+    Our project is to uncover trends in ecommerce business across the United States, specifically by state.
 We will examine relationships between ecommerce trends and state; ecommerce products and state; ecommerce trends throughout the year; along with demographically the breakdown of ecommerce customers.

 Research Questions to Answer: